-- Eat a well-balanced, tooth-healthy diet.
+Eat a well-balanced, tooth-healthy diet.

-- Limit high-sugar foods and drinks, such as candies and sodas.
+Limit high-sugar foods and drinks, such as candies and sodas.

-- Avoid frequent snacking.
+Avoid frequent snacking.

-- Drink fluoridated water.
+Drink fluoridated water.

-- Change your toothbrush every three to four months‚ or sooner if it looks worn or frayed.
+Change your toothbrush every three to four months or sooner if it looks worn or frayed.

-- See your dentist regularly for checkups.
+See your dental professional for regular checkups.

 While it's not a replacement for brushing and flossing, mouthwash can play an important role in your oral hygiene routine.
 It can help to freshen your breath, remove plaque and reduce your risk of cavities and gum disease.
 For help deciding whether to use mouthwash before or after brushing, talk to your dentist.